 Boiler Not Firing Up?
 6 Reasons Why Your Boiler Won’t Turn On (and How to Fix It)

-In our 3-minute guide, we’ll dive into the 6 most common causes behind boiler ignition failures, and ways to fix them.
+In our 3-minute guide, we’ll dive into the 6 most common causes behind boiler ignition failures in gas boilers, and ways to fix them.

 But first.
 Working on a gas appliance should only be done by a qualified engineer.
 If you’re looking for a repair or are considering a new boiler, you can get quotes here.